Gosia-Ras/todo-list-react/README.md

 - mark all tasks as done
 - hide finished tasks

+Tasks input into the task list are stored using local storage.

 Project done as a part of front-end development course at YouCode.

 ## Demo: